isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     vector<Date> vd2(1000, Date{Month::October, 7, 1885});   // alternative

 The default constructor is only auto-generated if there is no user-declared constructor, hence it's impossible to initialize the vector `vd1` in the example above.
-The absense of a default value can cause surprises for users and complicate its use, so if one can be reasonably defined, it should be.
+The absence of a default value can cause surprises for users and complicate its use, so if one can be reasonably defined, it should be.

 `Date` is chosen to encourage thought:
 There is no "natural" default date (the big bang is too far back in time to be useful for most people), so this example is non-trivial.